rosinaSav/NAS_code/README.md

+Work in progress for a collaborative project between Liam Abrahams and Rosina Savisaar.
+A full README will be added subsequently.

 | File | Function | Description | Output example | Notes |
 | ------------ | ------------- | ------------ | ------------ | ------------ |
 | bed_ops | extract_exons | Extract exons from .gtf file and write to .bed | chr1	5	30	ENST1.1	.	+ |